wmahfoudh/crabai/README.md

 ## Context & Philosophy

 I'm a big fan of [Fabric](https://github.com/danielmiessler/fabric) by Daniel Miessler, and I've had the privilege of contributing to the project.
-Fabric pioneered the concept of using AI with structured prompts for everyday tasks.
-However, as Fabric grew, it became increasingly complex, a "monster" 🙂 in both good and bad ways.
+Fabric pioneered the concept of using AI from the terminal for everyday tasks.
+However, as Fabric grew, it became increasingly complex, in both good and bad ways.

 CrabAI is inspired by Fabric's core idea but takes a minimalist approach.
-It's designed to be an small, self-contained binary that does one thing well: send a prompt to an LLM and return the response.
+It's designed to be a small, self-contained binary that does one thing well: send a prompt to an LLM and return the response.

-*Please note that CrabAI was developed for personal use, and while I’ve done my best to ensure its reliability, bugs may still occur.
-If you encounter any issues, feel free to open an issue, I’ll do my best to address them when time permits.*
+*CrabAI was developed to address my specific needs, and while it looks for me reliable, bugs may still occur.
+So If you notice a problem, please open an issue, I’ll do my best to address it when time permits.*

 **Design principles:**
-- One static Rust binary, no Python or Node.js dependencies
+- One static Rust binary, no dependencies
 - STDIN to model to STDOUT, designed for Unix pipelines
-- Zero hidden state between invocations
 - Configuration via simple TOML file with CLI overrides
 - 8 LLM providers with isolated, maintainable implementations

 **What CrabAI is NOT:**
 - Not an agent framework
-- Not a chat UI
+- Not a stateful chat UI (you can't use it to run conversations with LLMs)
-- Not a stateful assistant

-CrabAI is terminal tool for quick, composable AI tasks.
+CrabAI is terminal tool for quick, composable AI tasks or for running structured prompts with predictable outputs.
+This can be useful in a production environment (in a cloud function for example)

 ## Features